jhpyle/docassemble/_docs/installation.md

 configuration.
 See [functions] for more information about **docassemble** and thread safety.

+# Setting up the SQL server

 `docassemble` uses a SQL database.
+These instructions assume you are using PostgreSQL.
 Set up the database by running the following commands.
 (You may wish to make changes to the database information in the [configuration] file first.
 Note that this file will need to be readable by the `postgres` user.)

 {% highlight bash %}
 sudo chmod og+r /usr/share/docassemble/config.yml